The Entertaining Affenpinscher Dog

 Personality and Traits

 The Affenpinscher is an affectionate, though a bit mischievous, loyal companion and a very popular family pet.
-While they don't crave constant attention, they do like to keep close company with their family.
+While they don't crave constant attention, they do like to keep close company with their family and do best in homes where someone is there most of the time.

 This toy dog is extremely intelligent - learns quickly, is bold and playful, normally of even disposition but he can be a tad stubborn and short-tempered at times.